francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This class describe a file with a NamedTuple
+Describe a file with a NamedTuple.

 @classmethod is used to init the objects correctly.

 <b>Notes:</b>